jw-meelogic/vanilla-mocha-doom/CONFIG.md

   confined in the game window.
 Only used with `-oldawtevents`, where it's turned OFF by default.
 Otherwise, it's not effective.
 * `-multiply <n>`:
-  Multiplies the base resolution by n times.
+  Multiplies the base resolution by `n` times.
 Acceptable values are 1-5.
-Base resolution is 320x200, default is `-multiply 3` unless overriden.
-Has priority over `-height` and `-width`
+Base resolution is 320x200, default is `-multiply 3` (960x600) unless overriden.
+Maximum is 5 (1600x1000) which fits best for Full HD screens.
+  This parameter has priority over `-height` and `-width`.
 * `-width <x>`:
   Specifies window width to use e.g. `-width 640`.
   For now, this will be forbily set to the closest multiple of the base width, which is 320 pixels, so actual values are only 320, 640, 960, etc. with a maximum of 5 times the base width.
 * `-height <y>`:
   Similar to `-width`, but operates on height.
-Base height is 200 pixels, so actual values are only 200, 400, 600, etc. If both are used, the one which yield the largest scaling will be used (scaling is isotropic).
+Base height is 200 pixels, so actual values are only 200, 400, 600, etc.
+  If both are used, the one which yield the largest scaling will be used (scaling is isotropic).
 * `-file <file1> [file2] ...`:
   Used to append PWADs.
 Can accept multiple files and